About Us

 3. We cannot violate our conscience on how we believe about the Father, Son and the Holy Spirit in light of how we understand the “HEAVENLY TRIO” as expounded by the Inspiration, both in the Scriptures and the Spirit of Prophecy.

-4. We acknowledge that there are variants within the Adventism regarding the doctrine of Trinity and we implore the church to acknowledge the same and thereby extend flexibility and latitude on this issue.
+4. We acknowledge that there are variants within Adventism regarding the doctrine of Trinity and we implore the church to acknowledge the same and thereby extend flexibility and latitude on this issue.
+Consider the following statement:

-5. We fully acknowledge that the Bible does teach a “triunity” of Father, Son and the Holy Spirit but our view is not the same as some of the views held by the Church.
+5. We fully acknowledge that the Bible does teach a “tri-unity” of the Father, Son and the Holy Spirit but our view is not the same as the views held by the Church as how they are expressed in its Fundamental Beliefs and how they are interpreted.

-6. We pledge that member or not, office holder or not, we want to use our influence to build up the SDA church, focusing primarily on the Three Angels Messages and that which we hold in common.
+6. We pledge that member or not, office holder or not, we want to use our influence to build up the Seventh-Day Adventist church, focusing primarily on the Three Angels Messages and that which we hold in common.

-9. While we affirm the “personhood” of the Holy Spirit, we believe the Holy Spirit as Spirit of the Father and of His Son (the power and presence of God the Father and of Christ) which can function independently as a “third person” with his own distinct (invisible/incorporeal) personality but is NOT a separate individual.
+9. While we affirm the “personhood” of the Holy Spirit, we believe the Holy Spirit to be the very omnipresent Spirit of the Father and of His Son (the spiritual manifestation of the character/power/presence/personality of God the Father and of Christ ) which can function independently as a “third person” in his own distinct (invisible/incorporeal) personality but is NOT an entirely separate individual.

 10. We fully affirm Christ’s divinity in that He is ontologically equal with God the Father (for Christ is the Father’s natural/real pre-incarnate BEGOTTEN Son, NOT a created being, whom by the virtue of His begetting, inherited all things (same substance, authority, glory, power, appellations) from His Father.